 Horticultural Therapy Certificate Program

-Applications are currently being accepted for our second cohort.
-Contact Dr. Derrick Stowell for more information and to receive an application for the 2023 cohort.
+Applications are currently being accepted for our fall 2024 cohort.
+Contact Dr. Derrick Stowell for more information and to receive an application for the 2024 cohort.

 Eligibility